 Leptin

 Leptin is a protein produced primarily by adipose tissue and appears to be reflective of total body energy stores proportional to body fat mass.
-Though leptin acts on the hypothalamus to induce satiety.
+However leptin acts on the hypothalamus to induce satiety.

 Ghrelin